EGI-Federation/documentation/content/users/fedcloud/faq/_index.md

 -   `fedcloud.pub`, the public key.
 That will be sent to your VM.

-To inject the public SSH key into the VM you can use the [key-name]{.title-ref} option when creating the VM in OpenStack.
+To inject the public SSH key into the VM you can use the `key-name` option when creating the VM in OpenStack.
 Check [keypair management](https://docs.openstack.org/python-openstackclient/pike/cli/command-objects/keypair.html) option in OpenStack documentation.
 This key will be available for the